 No. You can participate as little or as much as you would like.
 Just remember that when you are active, you will stand a better chance of getting noticed by four-year colleges and potential employers.
 You become much more competitive for scholarships when you are active.

 What does 5 Star Chapter mean?

-Alpha Iota Chi is a 5 Star Chapter.
+Alpha Iota Chi is a 5 Star Chapter, the highest level a chapter can achieve.
 The stars represent how hard you work as a chapter.
 The more stars—the harder you work and the more you are involved with your community.

 What does 5 Star Chapter Member mean?

 Through the PTK Competitive Edge program, members can achieve 5-Star status.
 You will be able to be an active PTK member on your own time, develop a professional resume, and learn of the many benefits of PTK membership.

 What does my chapter (Alpha Iota Chi) participate in?